Current Research

 Towards CPU-free datamovement in the cloud

-In addition to this main research direction, I recently started working (in collaboration with Microsoft Azure for Operators) on cloud native 5G architectures and virtual radio access networks (vRAN).
-I’m still very new to this field, but I’m looking forward to the opportunities that 5G and vRAN open for low-latency communication and real-time in-network processing.
+In addition to this main research direction, I also worked (in collaboration with Microsoft Azure for Operators) on cloud native 5G architectures and virtual radio access networks (vRAN) with the focus on resilience and fault tolerance.

 Projects